AbhishekShma/heatpump_ai/README.md

 # heatpump_ai
-Repo for the heatpump project
+Repo for the heatpump project's AI components